mackankowski/wordpress-apache-mysql-phpmyadmin-docker-template/README.md

 docker rm -f <container-name>
 ```

-or remove all containers at once:
+or remove all containers at once (repeat running until all are killed):

 ```
 docker rm $(docker ps -a -q) -f